Anyone (Demi Lovato song): Commercial performance

 The song was released on Sunday night following Lovato's performance at the 62nd Grammy Awards.
 According to HeadlinePlanet, the song reached number 1 on iTunes on the all-genre US song sales chart by Monday morning.
 The song spent four days at number 1 on this chart.
 Lovato also debuted on the Spotify charts with one million streams worldwide.
 In the United States, "Anyone" secured an entry in the Top 50 on the Spotify charts, debuting at number 47, with 478,000 streams in one day.
 This entry marks the only debut on that day that reached the Top 50 on the United States Spotify charts.
 According to Variety, "Anyone" was the most downloaded song in the U.S. on Grammy day with over 11,500 sales on the day of the show and more than 27,000 sales within 24 hours of her performance, it was also the most streamed song with over 1.9 million streams.

 In the US, "Anyone" debuted at number 34 on the Billboard Hot 100, becoming Lovato's 30th career entry and her 14th top 40 song.
-The song received 7.1 million U.S. streams and 1.1 million radio airplay audience impressions, and sold 41,000 downloads, the latter which enabled it to debut at number 1 on the Digital Song Sales chart, marking Lovato's first number one on the chart.
+The song received 7.1 million U.S. streams and 1.1 million radio airplay audience impressions, and sold 41,000 downloads, the latter which enabled it to debut at the top of the Digital Song Sales chart, marking Lovato's first number one on the chart.

 Internationally, the song debuted and peaked at number 14 in Scotland, while reaching number 71 in Ireland.
 However, overall in the United Kingdom, it debuted in the top 20 of the Download Chart.
 "Anyone" also debuted at number 6 on the New Zealand Hot Singles chart and at number 23 on the Australia Digital Tracks chart.